-- a disposition made in pursuance of a statutory obligation or court order, or occurring by operation of law; or - a disposition made by a specified insolvency practitioner in specified circumstances (to be set out in regulations)

-To be a relevant disposition it must have been made during the period:

-- beginning 28 February 2022; and - ending with the making of the application to register on the OE Register (or if OE is not obliged to register on OE Register, 31 January 2023).
+- a disposition made in pursuance of a statutory obligation or court order, or occurring by operation of law; or - a disposition made by a specified insolvency practitioner in specified circumstances (to be set out in regulations). - To be a relevant disposition, it must have been made during the period: - beginning 28 February 2022; and - ending with the making of the application to register on the OE Register (or if OE is not obliged to register on OE Register, 31 January 2023).

-- Documents delivered to the Registrar must be provided in English and (unless an exception applies) be delivered electronically. - Information submitted to Companies House must be verified in accordance with the relevant regulations. - The Secretary of State may by regulations make further provisions as to what is required.
+- Documents delivered to the Registrar must be provided in English and (unless an exception applies) be delivered electronically. - Information submitted to Companies House must be verified in accordance with the relevant regulations by a UK-based regulated verification agent. - The Secretary of State may by regulations make further provisions as to what is required.